 Church Gatherings: Spiritual Gifts

 12 Now on the subject of spiritual gifts, brothers, I don’t want you to be uninformed.
-2 You know that when you were still Gentiles, you were carried off1 to speechless idols in whatever ways you were led.2 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord” except by the Holy Spirit.
+2 You know that when you were still Gentiles you were carried off1 to speechless idols in whatever ways you happened to be led.2 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord” except by the Holy Spirit.

-4 Now there are varieties of gifts, but the same Spirit; 5 there are varieties of ministries, but the same Lord; 6 and there are varieties of effects, but the same God who works all things in all believers.
-7 Now to each one of us there is granted the manifestation of the Spirit for the benefit of all.
-8 For to one there is granted the word of wisdom through the Spirit; to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit; to another gifts of healings by the one Spirit; 10 to another the working of miracles; to another prophecy; to another the discerning of spirits,3 to another varieties of tongues;4 and to another the interpretation of tongues.
+4 Now there are varieties of gifts, but the same Spirit; 5 there are varieties of ministries, but the same Lord; 6 and there are varieties of effects, but the same God who is working all things in all of us.
+7 But to each one there is granted the manifestation of the Spirit for the benefit of all.
+8 For to one there is granted the word of wisdom through the Spirit; to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit; to another gifts of healings by the one Spirit; 10 to another the working of miracles; to another prophecy; to another the discerning of spirits;3 to another various kinds of tongues;4 and to another the interpretation of tongues.
 11 But it is one and the same Spirit who works all these things, distributing to each one individually just as he wills.

 One Body, Many Members

-12 For just as the body is one, and yet has many members—and just as all the members of the body, though many, are nevertheless one body—so too with Christ.
+12 For just as the body is one, and yet has many members—and just as all the members of the body, though many, are still one body—so also with Christ.
 13 For by one Spirit we all were baptized into one body, whether Jews or Greeks, slave or free; and all have been made to drink of the one Spirit.

-But now I will show you a far greater way.
+But I will show you a still more excellent way.